metrobots/metrobots.github.io/README.md

 Welcome to the official website of the Metrobots FRC Team!
-This repository contains the code and assets for our team's website, designed to provide an online hub for our team members, sponsors, and the community.
+This repository houses the complete codebase and assets that power our team’s online presence.
+The website serves as a comprehensive digital platform designed to connect and engage with our diverse audience, including team members, mentors, sponsors, alumni, and the broader community.